Where the streets have no name

-The national news events of this summer, the shootings, the church burnings, the flags (you know the ones), have all served to put a spotlight on the very big walls that still exist between us.
+The national news events of this summer, the shootings, the church burnings, have all served to put a spotlight on the very big walls that still exist between us.

 On a personal level, I feel the pull between wanting to live in a safe neighborhood and send my kids to good schools, while also being disgusted at the level of entitlement that exists within such a community.
 Not everyone has a choice.
 My son’s involvement in track this year has taken us to some new (to me) communities and schools, opening my eyes to the stark inequalities that exist within the public school system.
 I think about how I avoided those communities, until now, based on nothing more than their name.
 Once you start getting to know people on the other side of the walls, the walls start to crumble.